axieinfinity/ronin-documentation/docs/node-operators/testnet/archive.md

 vim docker-compose.yml
 ```

-4. Paste the following contents into the file:
+4. Copy this code block to the file:

 ```
 version: "3"